toralf/tor-relays/README.md

    grep "my_bridge" ~/tmp/*
    ```

-1. enjoy it:
+1. enjoy it

 ## Details

 The deployment is made by _Ansible_.
-See the section [Metrics](#metrics) below how to scrape runtime metrics.
-The Ansible role expects a `seed_address` value to change the ipv6 address at a Hetzner system to a relyable randomized one
+The Ansible role expects a `seed_address` value to change the ipv6 address at a Hetzner system
-(at IONOS a proposed one is displayed, but not set).
+to a reliable randomized one (at IONOS a proposed one is displayed, but not set).
-For Tor servers the DDoS solution of [torutils](https://github.com/toralf/torutils) used.
+For Tor relays the DDoS solution of [torutils](https://github.com/toralf/torutils) used.
-For Tor bridges and Snowflake a lightweight version of that is used..
+For Snowflake and NGinx instances is a lightweight firewall ruleset deployed.

 ### Additional software

-To deploy additional software, define (i.e. for a _Quassel_ server) something like this:
+To deploy additional software, configure it (i.e. for a _Quassel_ server) like:

 ```yaml
 hosts: